-- a.
-Developed countries: Countries classified as developed economies by the United Nations' latest World Economic Situation and Prospects (WESP) report. - b. d = (1 if NC or LC is from a developed country; 1/2 otherwise).
-If an NC consists of more than one country, it should be considered from a developed country if any constituent country is a developed country. - c.
-G: equals the Gross National Income (GNI) of the country the NC or LC is from, in millions of US dollars, based on the atlas method, using the latest figures as provided by the World Bank.
-If an NC consists of more than one country, G equals the sum of the GNI of the constituent countries.
+- Developed countries: Countries classified as developed economies by the United Nations' latest World Economic Situation and Prospects (WESP) report. - d = (1 if TCor LC is from a developed country; 1/2 otherwise).
+If a TC consists of more than one country, it should be considered from a developed country if any constituent country is a developed country. - G: equals the Gross National Income (GNI) of the country the TC or LC is from, in millions of US dollars, based on the atlas method, using the latest figures as provided by the World Bank.
+If a TC consists of more than one country, G equals the sum of the GNI of the constituent countries.